Carnival of Monsters: Broadcast and reception

 When the serial was repeated on BBC2 in November 1981, daily, Monday-Thursday (16 November 1981 to 19 November 1981), at 5.40pm as part of "The Five Faces of Doctor Who", Barry Letts (then Doctor Who executive producer) requested that the last few moments of episode 4 be edited to remove a shot where actor Peter Halliday's bald cap had slipped.
 The ratings for the repeats were 4.9, 4.5, 5.6 & 6.0 million viewers respectively.

 In 2010, Mark Braxton of Radio Times wrote that "the premise is ingenious" and "[furnished] with rich, imagination-kindling fare".
 He praised the guest cast, though he felt the Drashigs were a mixed bag.
 DVD Talk's John Sinnott gave the serial three and a half out of five stars, describing it as "light and fun" and praising the Miniscope and guest actor Leslie Dwyer.
 Neela Debnath of The Independent wrote that Carnival of Monsters had a "well-crafted plot that keeps the audience guessing for quite a while and this suspense serves as the driving force behind the serial".
 She felt that the Drashigs still worked because they were "such hideous-looking creatures".
 On the other hand, IGN reviewer Arnold T. Blumburg named the serial one of the worst of the Pertwee tenure, stating that it had "the most appalling character, set, and costume design in the era's history" and that some of the guest actors were wasted.
 In 2013, Den of Geek's Andrew Blair selected Carnival of Monsters as one of the ten Doctor Who stories that would make great musicals.

 Commercial releases

 In print

 A novelisation of this serial, written by Terrance Dicks, was published by Target Books in January 1977.

 Home media

-Carnival of Monsters was released on VHS in 1995.
+Carnival of Monsters was released on VHS in April 1995.
 Episode 2 was an early edit with extra scenes and the "Delaware" arrangement of the theme tune.
 Episode 4 accidentally used the 1981 edit.
 This story was released on DVD in the United Kingdom on 15 June 2002, using the originally transmitted versions of episodes 2 and 4.
 It was released on DVD in the United States on 1 July 2003.
 A special edition of the DVD was released in the United Kingdom on 28 March 2011 in the second of the Revisitations box sets.
 It was released on Blu-ray as part of "The Collection - Season 10" boxed set in July 2019.